ChaseMilligan/Wikiyickistan/content/Misc/Zooka Malt.md

-Zooka Malt is a beverage similar to ale that is made from a special variety of [[Arcannabis]] called [[Fizzlebud]].
-The effects of drinking Zooka Malt are the same as smoking Fizzlebud.
-Similar to what you would experience if you drank a beer and smoked a joint.
+Zooka Malt is a beverage similar to ale that is made by alchemically fermenting a biomantic plant called **Humulus Lupulus** with fruits and spices.
+The effects of drinking Zooka Malt are mechanically the same as drinking alcohol, but it is half as potent.
+For flavour, the effects of Zooka Malt are comparable to the effects of CBD, or Melatonin.
+A small hint of euphoria with an increasingly overwhelming urge to crawl into bed.
+Refer to Heliana's Guide for drunkenness rules.

-### Brewing

-Requires proficiency in Alchemist's Supplies, a standard size barrel, and at least a quarter pound (96 uses) of [[Fizzlebud]].
-Filling the barrel with water, a quarter pound of Fizzlebud, and alchemist supplies, then letting it steep for at least a week will result in a good batch of Malt.
-The longer it ages will not affect the end product for 2 years before it goes bad.
+***Humulus Lupulus.*** is a member of the **Arcannabaceae** family of flowering biomantic plants.
+It is often misidentified as it's much more famous cousin, [[Arcannabis]], because of the way it looks, but Humulus Lupulus does not have the same arcane properties.
+This plant is mainly used in brewery for its flavour, and mundane medicinal value of being antibacterial.